 EMDR helps stop the cycle by uncovering the underlying issue that is causing the battle with your bed.

-Improves Chronic Pain
+7. Improve Chronic Pain

 Anyone suffering with chronic pain would probably agree that the pain is a trauma in-and-of itself.
 The inability to have any sense of relief for extended periods of time can leave you feeling exhausted, hopeless and frustrated.

 Dana Carretta is a Licensed Mental Health Counselor and founder of Peaceful Living Mental Health Counseling, PLLC, in Hartsdale, NY.
 She specializes in clinical psychotherapy to treat children, adolescents and adults with anxiety, behavior and trauma difficulties.
 Dana has also been a private psychotherapist at Mindful Psychotherapy, LLC, located in Norwalk, CT since 2013.